christianhelle/azdocli/README.md

 cargo install azdocli
 ```

-This will install the `azdocli` binary which you can use immediately.
+This will install the `azdocli` binary, which you can use immediately.

 ### Install from GitHub Releases